with-tiny/nosql-db/README.md

 const server = nosqlServer()
 ```

-Then set the database to use
+Then set the database you want to use
 ```js
 const db = server.use('test_database')
 ```

-And just choose a collection and run any method on it
+And just choose a collection and run any method on it (ex: collection 'test_people')
 ```js
 db.test_people.insertOne({
   name: 'John',